yash91989201/my-hashnode-blogs/clka37w0v000309mg5sut1ebj.md

 A case statement in Bash scripts is used when a decision must be made among multiple choices.
 In other words, it is helpful when an expression can have various values.
 This approach can be seen as a substitute for multiple if-statements in a script.

-Case statements have an advantage over if statements because they enhance the readability of our code and are easier to maintain.A case statement begins with the `case` keyword which is followed by an expression and the in the keyword and ends with the `esac` keyword
+Case statements have an advantage over if statements because they enhance the readability of our code and are easier to maintain.
+A case statement begins with the `case` keyword which is followed by an expression and the in the keyword and ends with the `esac` keyword

-Let's explore case statements together by checking out a fun example:
+Let's explore case statements together by checking out a fun example, where we write a shell script that allows a user to input a file name and perform some actions on it :

 ```bash
 #!/bin/bash